-This one-year advanced level course is intended as a 3rd year science course and will cover an introduction to the structural and functional aspects of the human body.
-This course is for those students interested in medical fields or biological science.
+This one-year advanced level laboratory science course will cover an introduction to the structural and functional aspects of the human body.
+This course is for students interested in medical fields or biological science.
 The course is designed to cover the structure and function of cells, tissues, organs, and an in-depth look at body systems.
-Demonstrations and laboratory experience, including dissections are an integral part of the teaching of this course.
+Demonstrations and laboratory investigations, including dissections, are an integral part of the teaching of this course.